twpayne/chezmoi/docs/REFERENCE.md

 ### `edit` [*targets*]

 Edit the source state of *targets*, which must be files or symlinks.
 If no targets are given the the source directory itself is opened with `$EDITOR`.
-The `edit` command accepts additional arguments:

 #### `-a`, `--apply`